Ejostol/Falling-Stands-/paper.md

 # References

-[^1]: Japan Forestry Agency.
-The Ministry of agriculture, forestry and fisheries of Japan Annual report on trends of forest and forestry.
-Tokyo: Annual Report Group Policy Planning Division, Forestry Agency Ministry of Agriculture, Forestry and Fisheries, 2011.
+[^1]: Japan Forestry Agency, the Ministry of Agriculture, Forestry and Fisheries of Japan, *Annual Report on Trends of Forest and Forestry* (Tokyo: Annual Report Group Policy Planning Division, Forestry Agency Ministry of Agriculture, Forestry and Fisheries, 2011).
-[^2]: Iwai, Yoshiya.
-Forestry and the Forest Industry in Japan.
-Vancouver: University of British Columbia Press, 2007.
+[^2]: Yoshiya Iwai, *Forestry and the Forest Industry in Japan* (Vancouver: University of British Columbia Press, 2007).
-[^3]: Saito, Yozo.
-“Japanese cedar pollinosis: discovery, nomenclature and epidemiological trends.”
-Procedures of the Japanese Academic Sciences 90 (2014): 203-211
+[^3]: Yozo Saito, “Japanese cedar pollinosis: discovery, nomenclature and epidemiological trends,” *Procedures of the Japanese Academic Sciences* 90 (2014): 203–211.
-[^4]: Matsuo.
-“Cryptomeria Japonica: Glacial Refugia AND Late-Glacial and POSTGLACIAL MIGRATION.”
-Ecology 63, no. 4 (1982): 1091–1105.
+[^4]: Tsukada Matsuo, “Cryptomeria Japonica: Glacial Refugia and Late-Glacial and Postglacial Migration,” *Ecology* 63, no. 4 (1982): 1091–1105.
-[^5]: Aljos, Farjon.
-A Handbook of the World’s Conifers.
-Boston: Brill, 2017.
+[^5]: Farjon Aljos, *A Handbook of the World’s Conifers* (Boston: Brill, 2017).
-[^6]: Borgen, Robert, and Marian Ury.
-“Readable Japanese Mythology: Selections from Nihon Shoki and Kojiki.”
-The Journal of the Association of Teachers of Japanese, vol. 24, no. 1, 1990, pp. 61–97
+[^6]: Robert Borgen and Marian Ury, “Readable Japanese Mythology: Selections from Nihon Shoki and Kojiki,” *The Journal of the Association of Teachers of Japanese* vol. 24, no. 1 (1990): 61–97.
 [^7]: [Isotakeru](https://www.japanese-wiki-corpus.org/Shinto/Isotakeru)
-[^8]: Darling, Bruce.
-Monumenta Nipponica, vol. 46, no. 2, 1991, pp. 263–266. <i>JSTOR</i>, www.jstor.org/stable/2385409.
+[^8]: Bruce Darling, *Monumenta Nipponica* vol. 46, no. 2 (1991): 263–266. www.jstor.org/stable/2385409.
 Accessed 1 Sept.
 2021.
 [^9]: RISD Museum.
 “Hokusai’s Mount Fuji: A Selection from the Series Thirty-Six Views of Mount Fuji.”
 RISD Museum.
 June 14-August 17, 1991.
 [^10]: Totman, Conrad.
 The Green Archipelago: Forestry in Pre-Industrial Japan.
 Berkeley: University of California Press, 1989.
 [^11]: Ishii, H.T., Manabe, T., Ito, K. et al. Integrating ecological and cultural values toward conservation and utilization of shrine/temple forests as urban green space in Japanese cities.
 Landscape Ecol Eng 6, 307–315 (2010).